 Microsoft has been pushing Bing hard over the past view years.
 Bing another great search engine also allows for analytics similar to Google Analytics.
 You can setup a site in a much similar fashion as google with an interface that allow you to dial down exactly who is visiting your website and their habits while doing so.

 In order to drive traffic to your blog you need to have it optimized to show in search results be it Google or Bing.
 If you’re already on WordPress then congratulations you’re that must closer to having a great platform for good SEO.
 If not you’ll need to be handy with a code editor as you’ll be adding information to each page of your website manually.

 I think some of the best plugins available for WordPress are any dealing with SEO.
 These plugins work hand and hand with your blog to deliver the most accurately configured posts to Google and Bing’s search engines.
 A popular plugin I’ll use for example is the Yoast WordPress SEO Plugin.

 This plugin adds new fields below the post content field when adding a new post in WordPress.
 Their realtime optimization reviews the content you have entered to see just how well it will likely perform inside search engines.
 You’ll need to write your post and then add the titles, meta information, and keywords for that specific post accordingly.

-Plugins like the Yoast WordPress SEO Plugin make the process of SEO nearly impossible to mess up.
-This tool and others like it are a great step at increasing your blog’s market share.
+WordPress SEO plugins such as Yoast make the process of SEO nearly impossible to mess up.
+This tool and others like it are a great step toward increasing your blog’s market share.